Best practices for optimal visual tests results

 You can define floating regions using either the SDK or the Test Manager.
 In the SDK you can define floating regions for a specific region or elements in a checkpoint.
 In the Test Manager you can define floating regions in a specific step and for visually similar regions and steps.

 • Test Manager for a given step:: You can define floating regions using the Test editor or Step editor by marking a rectangular area on either the checkpoint or the baseline image.
 After you save the baseline, these floating regions are used in subsequent tests on that baseline.
-For more information see Add special regions to the Step baseline and checkpoint.
+For more information see Defining Regions.

 • SDK - Regions in a specific checkpoint: You can define one or more floating regions on a checkpoint using the class$eyes$check method along with one or more calls to the floating method.